TrinaNix4/CS1400_Python_Programs/Notes.md

 # O(n) - Linear Complexity

+- this happens when we iterate through our input data structure once (or sequentially). as long as we don't nest loops

+- if we have an input array with length 1,000,000 our for loop would iterate through one million items; simply means the operations required is the length of the input

+e.g. forEach, map, filter, reduce - all iterate through our input data structure once just like a for loop

 - the operations performed in the algorithm grow 1-for-1 (linearly) as size of the input grows

 - ex. for loops